 - Amenities – you can also have additional amenities such as a meeting hall, a pool, laundromat, additional RV parking and charge rent for all these additional services.

 Replacement Cost vs: Existing Park (Zoning)

-I have learned that it is more cost effective and much quicker to purchase an existing park than constructing a new one.
+I have learned that it is more cost effective and much quicker to purchase an existing operational park than constructing a new one.
 Firstly, to obtain land that will be granted zoning for this purpose will be most challenging.
-Most municipalities are not yet receptive to rezoning land for this type of use, either due to what they perceive a mobile home park to look like from their memories of the 1960’s and 1970’s and also receiving higher tax revenues from single family or multi-family subdivisions.
-The cost of developing every new pad is somewhere in the range of $25,000 to $40,000 per pad, consequently a 50 pad park would require at least $1,750,000 in development costs, excluding the land cost.
+Most municipalities are not yet receptive to rezoning land for this type of use.
+This could be due to receiving higher tax revenues from single family or multi-family subdivisions.
+The cost of developing every new pad is somewhere in the range of $40,000 to $70,000 per pad, consequently a 50-pad park would require at least $2,500,000 in development costs, excluding the land cost.
 You must also build in the cost of borrowing during construction and all the way to when the park is fully occupied.
 This could be 1 to 4 years.
-Due to this fact the existing parks are much more appealing.
+Due to these facts the existing parks are much more appealing.
 You benefit from immediate cash flow as of takeover day.

 This is where this type of investment gets appealing.
 You can get offsite professional management but most often parks are managed by an individual or a couple living in the park who can oversee most all aspects of management.
 In exchange for management their pay is usually free pad rent and depending on the size of the park they may also receive an additional monthly salary.
 They will look after common area grounds maintenance, grass cutting, collecting and depositing rents, taking regular water samples where necessary, giving necessary rent increase notices or evictions when needed and general maintenance of roads, lights, wells, and the like.